Did you know that every minute, eight job candidates are hired through LinkedIn?

 - Stand in front of a solid background that isn’t too busy or distracting.

-- Have someone else take the photo for you (although selfies are OK if the angle is straight on and your arm isn’t in the photo) cropping from the center of your chest to the top of your head.
-No full-body shots needed.
+- Have someone else take the photo for you.
+Selfies are OK if the angle is straight on and your arm isn’t in the photo.
+You just need to crop from the center of your chest to the top of your head.

 - Take a deep breath and flash a welcoming smile to show off your personality.